telerik/winforms-docs/gridview/exporting-data/spread-export-.md

 {{endregion}}

 ![gridview-exporting-data-spread-export 003](images/gridview-exporting-data-spread-export003.png)

 __WorkbookCreated__: This event is triggered on the __SpreadExportRenderer__ object when the workbook is ready to be exported.
-Allows to introduce
-          final customizations (for example you can add [header and footer]({%slug winforms/gridview/exporting-data/how-to/add-header-and-footer-to-the-exported-document%})).
+Allows to introduce final customizations (for example you can add [header and footer]({%slug winforms/gridview/exporting-data/how-to/add-header-and-footer-to-the-exported-document%})).
 More information on how to work with Workbook is available here: [Working with Workbooks](76c31a52-0999-4bfb-bc1d-ee0e6f56b6c0).
 Here is an example how to best fit all columns:
-        #_[C#]  _

 {{source=..\SamplesCS\GridView\ExportingData\SpreadExport1.cs region=AttachRenderer}}
 {{source=..\SamplesVB\GridView\ExportingData\SpreadExport1.vb region=AttachRenderer}}